clayton-snyder/configs/README.md

+## Environment Variables / PATH
-ANeed the following env vars set (full path on the system): configs = .
+Need the following env vars set (full path on the system):

+configs = \<dir of this repo\>
 `WEZTERM_CONFIG_FILE` = ./wezterm/.wezterm.lua
 `GLAZEWM_CONFIG_PATH` = ./glazewm/.glzr/glazewm/config.yaml
 `ZEBAR_CONFIG_DIR` = ./glazewm/.glzr/zebar
 `XDG_CONFIG_HOME` = %configs%

+Add location of Launch-VsDevShell.ps1 to PATH.
+Call it when you want to use `cl` e.g., C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools

 Path to brave.exe should be on PATH.
 To use a different browser, change the alt+b mapping in glaze's config.yaml

+**NOTE**: Launching Brave via Glaze shortcut doesn't work if Glaze is in admin mode.
+It launches to a blank screen.
+No clue why.
+Thankfully Glaze doesn't need to be in admin mode.

-%configs%/scripts should be on PATH if you want to use the scripts there.
+`%configs%/scripts` should be on PATH if you want to use the scripts there.

+## Fonts
-install IosevkaCustomClike font by dragging all the TTFs into the area specified in Windows font settings.
+Install `IosevkaCustomClike` font by dragging all the TTFs into the area specified in Windows font settings.

-The regular IosevkaCustom uses Haskell ligations which displays /= as not equal.
-The build plan in fonts changes ligations to clike.
+The regular `IosevkaCustom` uses Haskell ligations which displays `/=` as not equal.
+The build plan in `fonts` changes ligations to `clike`.

+## PowerToys
-install PowerToys and apply the settings backup file
+Install PowerToys and apply the settings backup file.

-Add location of Launch-VsDevShell.ps1 to PATH.
-Call it when you want to use `cl` e.g., C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools
+## Terminal Customization

-### Terminal-Icons
+### TerminalIcons

 #### Install:
 `Install-Module -Name Terminal-Icons -Repository PSGallery`